-Presidential Poll: Atiku, PDP withdraw fresh application against INEC
+Presidential poll: Atiku, PDP withdraw fresh application against INEC

 “However, before the application dated March 13 could be slated for hearing, INEC, on its own, called our legal team for a meeting.

-“It was at that meeting which held yesterday (Tuesday) that all the grey areas were sorted out, with INEC, pledging to allow our agents to observe the process of sorting out some of the electoral materials we requested for, especially the ballot papers.
+“It was at that meeting which held yesterday (Tuesday) that all the grey areas were sorted out, with INEC pledging to allow our agents observe the process of sorting out some of the electoral materials we requested, especially the ballot papers.

-Meanwhile, following the withdrawal of the application, Justice Joseph Ikyegh-led three-member panel struck it out.
+Meanwhile, following the withdrawal of the application, the Justice Joseph Ikyegh-led three-member panel struck it out.

 He said there was need for his agents to observe/participate in the sorting of materials he requested in all the offices of INEC nationwide, in line with the ex-parte order the court made on March 3.

-Atiku argued that allowing the agents of his party to be on the ground while the materials are sorted out, would ensure transparency in the process and guarantee that the ballot papers would not be tampered with.
+Atiku argued that allowing the agents of his party to be on ground while the materials were sorted out, would ensure transparency in the process and guarantee that the ballot papers would not be tampered with.

 It will be recalled that though the court ordered INEC to grant both Atiku and his counterpart in the Labour Party, LP, Peter Obi, who came third in the election, access to the electoral materials, however, in a subsequent order it made on March 8, the panel gave the electoral body the nod to reconfigure the Bimodal Voter Accreditation System, BVAS, machines it used for the presidential election.

-The court held that stopping INEC from reconfiguring the BVAS would adversely affect the conduct of Governorship and State Assembly elections billed for Saturday.
+The court held that stopping INEC from reconfiguring the BVAS would adversely affect the conduct of the governorship and State Assembly elections billed for Saturday.

-It dismissed objections that the LP and its candidate, Obi, raised against INEC’s move to reconfigure all the BVAS devices that were used for the presidential poll.
+It dismissed objections that the LP and its candidate, Obi, raised against INEC’s move to reconfigure all the BVAS devices used for the presidential poll.

 According to the court, allowing the objections by Obi and his party would amount to “tying the hands of the Respondent, INEC”.